 Every industry has its own version of “best management practices.”
 In agriculture, we often refer to them as conservation practices.
 They are specific management practices a farmer implements to protect or conserve the natural resources of their farm.
-These practices serve the environment, and in turn, serve the farmer.
+These practices serve the environment and, in turn, serve the farmer.

 Agricultural conservation practices help eliminate unnecessary soil and nutrient loss.
 Using conservation practices balances the need to have “working” agricultural lands and protect natural resources.

-Nearly every farm in Lancaster County uses one or more conservation practice.
+Nearly every farm in Lancaster County uses one or more conservation practices.
 Some examples include no-till planting, cover crops, manure storage units, concrete barnyard areas, grass waterways, terraces, streambank fencing, livestock crossings in waterways, planting along the natural contours of the landscape, and planting in strips.

 Lancaster County farms aren’t just beautiful, they’re smart!
 Working intimately with the landscape, farmers have always been stewards of the land.

 Lancaster Farmland Trust’s Smart Farms program is an agriculturally and environmentally conscious program that assists local farmers in managing sustainable farms.
 With a variety of soil and water conservation practices available to farmers, Trust staff will help tailor a selection of practices that will provide long-term benefits for the farmer and the environment.

 Are you already a preserved landowner interested in taking part?